The topologies and the differentiable structures of the images of special generic maps having simple structures: Proof of Main Theorem and remarks.

-Related to Remark \ref{rem:1}, we present a main result of \cite{kitazawa8}, which is on vanishing of (cup) products of cohomology classes. \begin{Thm}[\cite{kitazawa8}] Let $m>n \geq 1$ be integers and $l>0$ be an integer.
+Related to Remark \ref{rem:1}, we present a main result of \cite{kitazawa9}, which is on vanishing of (cup) products of cohomology classes. \begin{Thm}[\cite{kitazawa9}] Let $m>n \geq 1$ be integers and $l>0$ be an integer.
 Let $A$ be a commutative ring.
 Let $f:M \rightarrow N$ be a special generic map from an $m$-dimensional closed and connected manifold $M$ into an $n$-dimensional non-closed and connected manifold $N$ with no boundary.
-For any sequence $\{a_j\}_{j=1}^l \subset H^{\ast}(M;A)$ such that the degree of each element is smaller than or equal to $m-n$ and that the sum of the degrees is greater than or equal to $n$, the product ${\prod}_{j=1}^l a_j$ vanishes. \end{Thm} \cite{kitazawa10} and \cite{kitazawa11} also present applications of this. \begin{Rem} \cite{dranishnikovrudyak} and \cite{dranishnikovrudyak2} also present $7$-dimensional closed, simply-connected and smooth manifolds having non-vanishing triple Massey products.
+For any sequence $\{a_j\}_{j=1}^l \subset H^{\ast}(M;A)$ such that the degree of each element is smaller than or equal to $m-n$ and that the sum of the degrees is greater than or equal to $n$, the product ${\prod}_{j=1}^l a_j$ vanishes. \end{Thm} \cite{kitazawa11} and \cite{kitazawa12} also present applications of this. \begin{Rem} \cite{dranishnikovrudyak} and \cite{dranishnikovrudyak2} also present $7$-dimensional closed, simply-connected and smooth manifolds having non-vanishing triple Massey products.
 Their 3rd integral homology groups vanish.
 Their 2nd integral homology groups are free and the ranks are at least $4$.
 See also \cite{kitazawa7}.
 On the other hand, the 3rd integral homology group of $M$ in this new result or Main Theorem \ref{mainthm:1} vanishes.
 The 2nd integral homology group is free and the rank is $3$.
-It is also known that the dimension of a closed, simply-connected and smooth manifold having non-vanishing triple Massey products must be greater than $6$: see these articles and see also \cite{fernandezMunoz} and \cite{miller} for example.
-Last, as the author knows, this new result or Main Theorem \ref{mainthm:1} has not been presented formally. \end{Rem}
+It is also known that the dimension of a closed, simply-connected and smooth manifold having non-vanishing triple Massey products must be greater than $6$: see these articles and see also \cite{fernandezMunoz} and \cite{miller} for example. \end{Rem}